 - In their own words: “At the core of Hub Dot is the mission to revolutionise the way women network, regardless of whether they are in business, at the school gate, in higher education or philanthropy.”

 - Next step: Portland is lucky enough to be one of the handful of cities Hub Dot takes place in.
 Join their mailing list to hear about upcoming events, and join their online community to keep your inspiration flowing in the meantime.

 This list is just a sampling of the networking opportunities for women in Portland.
+We’ll work to keep it updated as more groups sprout up!
 Another great way to connect and find events is through Facebook groups.
 Check out groups like Boss Ladies PDX and Ladies’ Night PDX to get started.